 The Story of Malvina and Oscar

-Malvina was the beautiful daughter of the Celtic bard Ossian.
-She was set to marry a strong warrior named Oscar.
+According to the tale, Malvina, the beautiful daughter of the Celtic bard Ossian, was set to marry a strong warrior named Oscar.
+But, before their wedding, Oscar died in battle.

-As the messenger arrived, he knelt down and told Malvina of Oscar’s death.
+One day, as Malvina sat outside, waiting for Oscar’s return, a limping messenger met her with the terrible news of her betrothed’s death.
 He handed her a sprig of purple heather, which he said Oscar picked for Malvina as he lay dying.

 Upon hearing this news, Malvina began crying, and her tears hit the heather.
 Immediately, the heather flowers transformed from purple to white!